jamescherti/minimal-emacs.d/README.md

    - Configures smooth scrolling and cursor behavior for a more seamless editing experience.

 10. **Miscellaneous**
-    - Configure recentf, savehist, and auto-save
+    - Verifies that the Emacs configuration has loaded successfully and issues a warning if there are any issues.
+    - Configure and optimize settings for Eglot, recentf, savehist, auto-save, and others without enabling the modes themselves.
+This modifies the behavior and preferences to improve performance and usability.
     - Configure Ediff to use a single frame and split windows horizontally
-    - Optimize Eglot

 ## Author and license